aaaksenova/Term-paper/README.md

 # Distributional Analysis of Function Words

-This code was created for a term paper.
+This repository was created for a term paper.
 As you can see there are four directories.

 1. Theory